Why you should trust us

 Examples of when you would use a Bowline:

 - making a simple rock-climber harness that wraps around the legs and torso (you’d use a Double Bowline for this)

-- attaching a line to a tree as the beginning of a shelter or a clothesline.
+- attaching a line to a tree as the beginning of a shelter or a clothesline

-- Attach a line quickly to a tarp to tie out stake lines.
+- attaching a line quickly to a tarp to tie out stake lines